Track Denizens of Doom

 Orientation materials will be provided for each rider.

-There will be a mandatory briefing session at 9:00 a.m., and immediately
+There will be a mandatory debriefing session immediately following each

-Passing is permitted only as explicitly stated by the group coordinator
+Passing will not be permitted until explicitly stated by the group coordinator

-at a briefing session, at which time the conditions and areas under which
+at a debriefing session, at which time the conditions and areas under which

 passing is permitted will also be announced.